xinychen/geotensor/README.md

 ## Our Publication

-Geometric low-rank tensor completion for color image inpainting.
+**Geometric low-rank tensor completion for color image inpainting**.

 > Please consider citing our paper if it helps your research.